A Complete Guidelines Explaining Goods and Services Tax

 -

-The state taxes which will be subsumed are:
+The state taxes which were subsumed are:

 - VAT or Value Added Tax